awsdocs/aws-control-tower-guide/doc_source/related-information.md

 Use other AWS services with AWS Control Tower to assist in workload migration\.
 + [CloudEndure migration](http://aws.amazon.com/blogs/mt/how-to-take-advantage-of-aws-control-tower-and-cloudendure-to-migrate-workloads-to-aws/) – This blog post describes how to combine CloudEndure and other AWS services with AWS Control Tower to assist in workload migration\.

+## Related AWS services<a name="related-aws-services"></a>

+AWS Control Tower acts as an orchestration layer for AWS Organizations\.
+Therefore, by means of the AWS Organizations console and APIs, you have access to over 20 other AWS services that work with AWS Control Tower\.
+These additional services are not accessible directly through the AWS Control Tower console\.
++ For a full list of services available to AWS Control Tower by means of AWS Organizations, see [AWS services that you can use with AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html)\.
++ To enable multi\-account capabilities for these related AWS services, you must enable trusted access\.
+For more information, see [Using AWS Organizations with other AWS services](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html)\.
+**Note**
+Remember that AWS SSO, AWS Config, and AWS CloudTrail are set up for you in AWS Control Tower and fully integrated\.
+You do not need to modify your trusted access or delegated administration settings for these services\.
++ Some AWS services available through AWS Organizations can use delegated administration, including AWS Systems Manager and AWS Firewall Manager\.
+For more information, see [Configuring a Delegated Administrator](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-setup-delegated-administrator.html), and [Enabling a delegated administrator account for Firewall Manager](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-fms.html#integrate-enable-da-fms)\.

 ## AWS Marketplace solutions<a name="aws-marketplace-solutions"></a>

 Discover solutions from AWS Marketplace\.